ilyxa/sbus2-telemetry/README.md

+#First of all
-#First of all.
-Many thanks to original project maintainer https://github.com/delamonpansie/jitel
+Many thanks to original project maintainer, https://github.com/delamonpansie/jitel was very nice as start point, also code was partialy copypasted from this project.

 # sbus2-telemetry
 Futaba Sbus2 telemetry tryout.